The Say-Do Gap: What 7,800+ VC Investment Theses Reveal About How Investors Actually Evaluate Startups

 If you ask a VC what they look for in a startup, they will say "team."
 Gompers et al. (2020) surveyed 885 institutional VCs and found 95% cited management team as the single most important factor.

 We tested this claim against data.
-Using 4,751 real investor thesis statements from the NUVC database and 307 scored startup evaluations across two independent datasets, we compared what VCs say they prioritize against what actually predicts their evaluation outcomes.
+Using 7,800+ real investor thesis statements, 249 scored evaluations, and — most critically — 162 real VC deal memos from 15 ANZ VCs explaining exactly why they invested, we compared what VCs say they prioritize against what actually predicts their investment decisions.

 What Do VCs Actually Evaluate?
 Stated vs Revealed Preferences